risav-sarkar/risav-sarkar.github.io/README.md

 ## About The Project

 This is my personal website which I developed after learning basics of HTML, CSS and JS.
 The website is hosted using GitHub Pages.
+It has a score of 94 at PageSpeed Insights.

 ## Built With
 * HTML